Rax-x/java-class-reader/README.md

 > The script actually parses only some attributes like `Code` or `ConstantValue`.
 > The parsing of the other attributes is still a work in progress.

+> [!IMPORTANT]
+> The reader follows the Java 8 specification.
+> There is no guarantee that it will work correctly with newer versions of Java.

 ## Usage

 ```